-Questioning whether your diamond is real or fake?
+Questioning whether your gemstone is a real diamond or a fake diamond?
 You may have been gifted or have inherited a stone and not know how it was acquired.
-If you are unsure, try our three easy tests you can carry out at home to ve...
+The reality is that many non precious gemstones can lo...

 While many of them include pieces that feature a more traditional look, the company also produces some very creative contemporary jewelry.
 Whatever the aesthetic of the piece inside, a signature blue box from Tiffany always elicits a knowing smile from the recipient.

-But what if you buy elsewhere—in a pawn shop or from a friend of a friend?
+But what if you buy elsewhere: in a pawn shop or from a friend of a friend?
 How can you be sure that you are paying for the genuine article?
-How can you authenticate Tiffany jewelry?
+How can you spot fake Tiffany jewelry?

-- Assess the quality of the stamps and the box.
-If anything seems poorly executed, you may be looking at a fake.
+- Assess the quality of the stamps and the box: If anything seems poorly executed, you may be looking at a fake.

-- Examine the font of the stamp.
-Visit the Tiffany website and become familiar with the Tiffany font.
+- Examine the font of the stamp: Visit the Tiffany website and become familiar with the Tiffany font.
 You can even take a picture of the Tiffany logo on an authentic piece and pull out your phone to compare it to what’s being presented.
 However, keep in mind that vintage pieces will have different markings than contemporary items.

-- Check the quality of the workmanship.
-If it is not impeccable, you are not looking at a Tiffany piece.
+- Check the quality of the workmanship: If it is not impeccable, you are not looking at a Tiffany piece.
 For example, links on chains should be soldered.
 If there is a visible gap, the item is a forgery.

-- Assess the quality of the clasp, if applicable.
-If it appears inferior, that’s a red flag.
+- Assess the quality of the clasp, if applicable: If it appears inferior, that’s a red flag.

-What to Do If You are Offered a Fake Tiffany
+What If You are Offered Fake Tiffany

 If anything about a piece makes you wonder if it is counterfeit, you should walk away from the transaction.
 It may be that your fears are unfounded, but you can always find another piece that you want to purchase.
 Once you buy knockoff, you are unfortunately stuck with it.